patrickbucher/learning-rust/notes/01-getting-started.md

 [dependencies]
 ```

-`toml` stands for «Tom's Obvious, Minimal Language».
+TOML stands for «Tom's Obvious, Minimal Language».
 The `authors` information
 is taken from the local Git configuration.
 The project doesn't have any
 dependencies yet.